-[Regulation 20D inserted in Gazette 7 Jul 2000 p.
+[Regulation 20D inserted by Gazette 7 Jul 2000 p.
 3680.]

 20E.
 Inaccurate measurement in r.
 20B report, duty to notify CEO of

 A person who has submitted a report under regulation 20B who becomes aware that a measurement referred to in the report is inaccurate must, as soon as practicable after discovering the inaccuracy, report to the Chief Executive Officer the extent, and cause, of the inaccuracy which is known to the person making the report.